EarthToAbigail/SonicPi-Workshops/Introductory-Workshop-Series/Week-2/workshop-or-code-along/Step-4.md

 Let your creativity go wild! 🤠:musical_note: :computer:

 When you're ready, check out the last step!
-Great job for making it this far!
+Great job for making it this far! :tada: :smiley:

 [Step 5](./Step-5)